dortania/OpenCore-Post-Install/universal/memory.md

 ### Devices

-Array of Memory Devices, and where we do out magic to fix the error.
-In the sample CustomMemory.plist I provided, we have 12 slots listed here.
-From this, you'll want to open up System Profiler in macOS and look at the Memory tab:
+The array of Memory Devices, and where we do out magic to fix the error.
+In the sample CustomMemory.plist provided, we have 12 slots listed.
+All twelve slots are set up to report an EMPTY Slot.
+Only 4 out of the 8 fields are pre-populated.
+You will use the values that you discovered above to present your RAM properly to MacOS.

+* The order of the array items is important, and should be kept as it is.
+* * For example Item 0 represents Slot 8 on the real Mac Pro 7,1 mainboard.
+In turn Apple labels this slot as Channel A / DIMM 1
+* The naming convention for the DeviceLocator field is taken from a real Mac Pro 7,1.

 ![](../images/post-install/memory-md/system-profiler.png)